 The first step is selecting the area of the image you’d like to copy.
 One of the best tools for making quick selections is the very appropriately named Quick Selection tool.
 To choose it, you can simply click in the Tools sidebar.
 Or press the key on your keyboard.

 To select an object with the Quick Selection tool, all you need to do is paint over it.
 When you move your mouse pointer over your image and start painting, you’ll see a yellow overlay showing you which areas will be selected once you release the mouse.

 Now that you’ve released the mouse, the black and white marching ants show you which areas are currently selected.
 Don’t worry, you don’t have to make your entire selection in one attempt!
 If you’ve selected a little too much or missed any areas, you can change the selection mode in the Tool Options pane just to the right of your image.

 Change the selection mode to Add, then paint over the areas you’ve missed to add them to your selection.
 To remove any areas you didn’t mean to select, use the Subtract mode.
-There are also keyboard shortcuts you can press to turn on each mode temporarily — press and hold the Shift key to temporarily use the Add selection mode, the Option key to use Subtract, and the Shift and Options keys together to use Intersect.
+There are also keyboard shortcuts you can press to turn on each mode temporarily — press and hold the key to temporarily use the Add selection mode, the key to use Subtract, and the and keys together to use Intersect.